buchizo/ClaudiaIDE/README.md

 This extension change the background image of editor.

-## ver 2.0.0 ##
+## ver 2.1.0 ##

 Support versions changed as follows:

-* Visual Studio 2017
+* Visual Studio 2017 (15.8 or later)
 * Visual Studio 2019 (preview)

 ### Braking Changes ###

 Visual Studio 2019 (16.1) extensions can support AsyncPackage only.
 ClaudiaIDE's this version change to AsyncPackage.

 AsyncPackage can support Visual Studio 2015 or later.
-I decided move to forward and I don't support old Visual Studio versions (2015 or earlier).
-If you want to use this extension on old Visual Studio versions (2015 or earlier), you can use [1.28.6](https://github.com/buchizo/ClaudiaIDE/releases/tag/Release1.28.6).
+I decided move to forward and I don't support old Visual Studio versions (2017 15.8 or earlier).
+If you want to use this extension on old Visual Studio versions (2017 15.8 or earlier), you can use [1.28.6](https://github.com/buchizo/ClaudiaIDE/releases/tag/Release1.28.6).

-* If you already install 2.0.0 or 2.0.1 to Visual Studio 2015, you will uninstall 2.0.x and re-install 1.28.6 ClaudiaIDE.vsix.
+* If you already install 2.0.x to Visual Studio 2015 or Visual Studio 2017 (15.8 or ealier), you will uninstall 2.0.x and re-install 1.28.6 ClaudiaIDE.vsix.

 ## ver 1.28.6 ##